-While weekends in Europe, trips to Las Vegas and nights out on the town are certainly popular choices among bride tribes, here at Butlers with Bums we believe a hen party at home can be just as special, and this summer, it’s all about the garden party!
+Weekends in Europe and trips to Las Vegas have undoubtedly become popular hen party options among bridal tribes in recent years, but here at Butlers with Bums we believe that a hen party at home can be just as memorable, and this summer is all about the garden party!

 There are many reasons to host this summer’s hen party in your garden: maybe the bride to be is not a fan of wild nights out, or perhaps you’re in charge of a group of girls with wildly disparate budgets and need some basic but elegant ideas to accommodate them.
 Whatever the reason, garden parties are quickly becoming a favourite choice among hen groups for a multitude of reasons, including their flexibility, intimacy, and ease of adding those special touches.